 Jailbreaking is the process of unlocking the iOS operating system on an Apple mobile device.
 Jailbreaking is a form of administrative privilege escalation, which bypasses Apple’s restrictions, resulting in full administrative control over the OS (the highest level of administrative privilege possible).
 Jailbreaking is often accomplished by exploiting bugs in Apple’s software/firmware or modifying system kernels to allow read and write access to the file system.
-Jailbreaking is one of the primary methods/tools for every hacker – both black hat hackers and white hat hackers (eg: penetration testers or security researchers).
-They all use Jailbreaking in similar ways (to compromise the security model of mobile devices, OSs and apps).
-The main difference is that black hat hackers have malicious intent, while white-hat hackers generally have non-malicious intent.
+Jailbreaking is one of the primary methods/tools every hacker uses to compromise mobile applications.
+Both whitehat and blackhat hackers attempt to run apps on Jailbroken phones because it gives them a significant advantage in compromising applications.

-Whatever the intent, Jailbreaking makes every hacker’s job much easier by providing a significant advantage to compromise the security model, due to the elevated level of privilege and full administrative control that Jailbreaking enables.
-You can think of Jailbreaking as a ‘gateway’ hacking tool: In other words, Jailbreaking is a fundamental hacking tool that enables more advanced hacking tools or methods, for example:
+Whatever the intent, Jailbreaking makes every hacker’s job much easier by providing a significant advantage to compromise the security model, due to the elevated level of privilege and full administrative control that Jailbreaking enables, along with access to even more powerful tools and hacking frameworks.
+See examples below:

-Jailbreaking results in a compromised security model, where you cannot trust any signals coming from the device (because on a Jailbroken device, the hacker is in control and change modify the signals to achieve their desired outcome).
-And while many of the above methods are still possible without Jailbreaking, there’s no question that Jailbreaking makes them better, easier, more powerful, etc. Any iOS app that runs on a Jailbroken device is in a vulnerable state, where hackers can amplify and increase the magnitude of their attacks — all with less effort.
+Jailbreaking results in a compromised security model, where you cannot trust any signals coming from the device (because on a Jailbroken device, the hacker is in full control of the environment and can modify the signals to achieve their desired outcome).
+Any iOS app that runs on a Jailbroken device is in a vulnerable state, where hackers can amplify and increase the magnitude of their attacks — all with less effort.